 The Man Behind the Man: The black-skinned demonic entities known as Gahe (or Black Mountain Gods) who appear to be behind both the suddenly-violent magic-wielding Native American rebels in the US southwest, and also seem to be backing the more violent Goblin Defender tribes.
 Their precise motivations and purpose are unclear up until Breach Zone, where it is revealed that they consider the various Native American tribes to be their "children" and are fighting to protect them.

-Might Makes Right: The main difference between SOC and the Selfers.
+Might Makes Right: The only difference between SOC and the Selfers.
 The SOC has mind-stablizing drugs, state-of-the-art weapons, and most importantly, the US Armed Forces' tried-and-true methods of turning teenage dropouts into skilled killers.
 "Skill Beats Will."
 And the drugs were stolen by the SOC explicitly to enforce Might Makes Right - see Mega Corp above.